FuelLabs/sway-applications/AMM/README.md

 To run the tests for either contract follow the instructions below.

-Change into the following directory `/<path>/sway-applications/AMM/contracts`
+Change into the following directory:

 ```bash
 cd /<path>/sway-applications/AMM/contracts